andrefaraujo/videosearch/README.md

     > ./run_scene_based_index_test.sh # extract GD for each clip
     > ./run_join_scene_based_index_test.sh # Join all GDs in one index

-Extract local descriptors for query image (you need to do this before running retriever, which is the next step):
+Extract local descriptors for query images (you need to do this before running retriever, which is the next step):

     > cd $mypath/videosearch/indexer/local_descriptors/
     > ./run_sift_extraction_test_query.sh